Skip to main content

 The term ‘mental health condition’ covers a range of disorders that can affect a person’s mood, thinking and behaviour.
 Some examples of mental health conditions include depression, anxiety and post-traumatic stress disorder (PTSD).

-Mental health conditions vary widely in their severity and how they are displayed by a person, and can affect someone’s ability to cope with daily living.
+Mental health conditions vary widely in their severity and how they are displayed by a person, and can affect someone’s ability to cope with daily life.
+You can find out more in the NHS guide to different mental health conditions

 What causes mental health conditions?